CaelumF/FigmaToCompose/README.md

 | Corner Radius | .clip(CornerRadiusShape)              |                                                                                                   |                                                    |   |
 | Gradient fill | Paint(LinearGradient)                 |  Only currently supports horizontal gradients                                                     |                                                    |   |

-# Usage:
-With the [plugin](todo:) installed, clone this repo, cd into it and run:

-`./gradlew run --args="-config=application.conf"`

-Now you can open the plugin window in Figma, select a node, and click "Genarate" to get the Jetpack Compose code to display it!
 # Development

 The backend server accepts Figma's json on a post to `/` on port 9020.
 Port configurable from application.conf